Lxtharia/pixelsortery/README.md

 But now I have _engineered THIS pixelsorter_ with _far greater goals_, created as a rust practice project, striving to be THE BEST and FASTEST FOSS-Pixelsorter of them all!!!

 ## Installation

+Either download the provided binaries or build it from source

+### Building from source

 ```
 git clone https://github.com/Lxtharia/pixelsortery-rs
 cd pixelsortery-rs